ministryofjustice/cloud-platform-environments-checker/README.md

 This script outputs a report, detailing the namespaces which are not defined in the [env-repo], and any associated AWS resources which are defined in the terraform state.

 This script is executed regularly via Concourse, as defined [here][concourse-job], with the output piped into Slack.

-### bin/delete-namespace.rb

-This script expects the same environment variables as the `orphaned_namespaces` script, plus a namespace name.
-The script will do a `terraform init` against that namespace, using our default, empty `main.tf` file, which it fetches from the [env-repo].

-If invoked in 'reporting' mode (the default), it will then do a `terraform plan` which should list all the AWS resources that would be deleted if `terraform apply` is executed.

-To invoke the script in 'destroy' mode, **WHICH WILL DESTROY ALL AWS RESOURCES AND THEN THE NAMESPACE ITSELF, WITH NO CONFIRMATION**, add the word 'destroy' as a second parameter, after the namespace name.

-Currently, this script is not being executed by the concourse pipeline, so must be run manually, if desired.

 [env-repo]: https://github.com/ministryofjustice/cloud-platform-environments
 [concourse-job]: https://github.com/ministryofjustice/cloud-platform-concourse/blob/master/pipelines/live-1/main/check-environment.yaml